StephenETaylor/Moby/Readme.txt

 The overriding idea is to play with synsets as follows:
 	(Moby thesaurus synsets are huge.
-There are only [about 3E4] of them versus
+There are only [30259, about 3E4] of them versus
-	[about 2.5E8] words in the thesaurus.
+	[2550524, about 2.5E6] words in the thesaurus.
-	thus each synset contains on average 8E4 words.
+        [and 103306, about 1E5] distinct words in the vocabulary. thus each synset contains on average 8E1 word, and each word appears in 3.3 synsets.
 So we'll sample the synsets drastically to make the job plausible.)
 Consider a word  W with N synsets, of M elements each.
 Then at depth 1, we have a max of NM words.
 Some of the words will repeat.